vercer-cmt/django-query-preparer/README.md

 #### Basic Usage

-You can also prepare queries built using the Django ORM methods, although it's a little more involved.
+You can also prepare queries built using the Django ORM methods.

 1. Add `"dqp.apps.DQPConfig"` to your list of `INSTALLED_APPS`.
 2. For the model that you want to prepare the query against, add the `PreparedStatementManager`: